Follow my step-by-step guide to learn how to start a blog in 2021 and make money online.

 Click on the “Choose File” button, a File Explorer window will open.
 Go to the theme location on your desktop or laptop and select the theme zip folder.
 Now press the “open” button.

 Click on the “Install Now” button to install your theme.
 Excellent!
 You have successfully installed your first theme.
-You need to activate the theme in order to use it.
+You need to activate the theme to use it.

 Go to Appearance -> Themes.
 Now you can see your newly installed theme.
 Hover over to the new theme with your mouse and click on the “Activate” button.
 Visit your blog homepage, and you can see the new theme in action.

 To customize a theme, you can go to Appearance -> Customize.
 The theme customization window will open, and the menu to the left will show you the options to customize the theme, such as logo, fonts, colors, and more.